 Summary statistics of our data are given in Table 1.
-Panel (a) presents plant-level summary statistics pooling all years, whereas Panels (b1), (b2), and (b3) present plant-level statistics for some selected years, namely 1970, 1990, and 2010, respectively.
+Panel (a) presents plant-level summary statistics pooling all years, whereas Panels (b1), (b2), and (b3) present plant-level statistics for the years 1970, 1990, and 2010, respectively.
 There are some important trends that can be found by comparing Panels (b1), (b2), and (b3).

-First, the number of observations in 1970 is 53, whereas it is 30 in 2010, implying that the number of plants decreased by about 40% over 40 years.
-On the other hand, the number of firms in 1970 and 2010 was 22 and 18, respectively, implying that most firms concentrate their production on a single plant or a small number of plants, on average, in 2010.
-Although the number of plants decreased sharply, monthly capacity, defined as how much clinker a plant can produce when operating for 600 hours per month, and annual clinker production per plant have increased over 40 years so that industry-level capacity and production have decreased only slightly.
+First, the number of observations in 1970 was 53, whereas it was 30 in 2010, implying that the number of plants decreased by about 40% over 40 years.
+By contrast, the number of firms in 1970 and 2010 was 22 and 18, respectively, implying that most firms concentrated their production on a single plant or a small number of plants in 2010.
+Although the number of plants decreased sharply, monthly capacity, defined as how much clinker a plant can produce when operating for 600 hours per month, and annual clinker production per plant have increased over 40 years so that industry-level capacity and